johnpapa/angular-ngrx-data/README.md

 The `EntityService` offers a standard set of command methods for issuing HTTP requests and `Observable` _selectors_ that push entity data into your component for processing and display.

-The `ngrx-data` library uses conventions to drive a standard set of behaviors that become dispatched _ngrx events_, intercepted by _ngrx effects_, routed to a RESTy data service that makes the HTTP calls.
+The `ngrx-data` library uses conventions to drive a standard set of behaviors that become dispatched _ngrx actions_, intercepted by _ngrx effects_, routed to a RESTy data service that makes the HTTP calls.

-Server responses become new _ngrx events_ that pass through _ngrx reducers_, where they update the _ngrx store_, triggering the store `Observables` that send values through _ngrx selectors_ to your application components.
+Server responses become new _ngrx actions_ that pass through _ngrx reducers_, where they update the _ngrx store_, triggering the store `Observables` that send values through _ngrx selectors_ to your application components.

 The mechanics are handled for you _inside the library_.
 You don't have to write any _ngrx_ code.
 Just follow the _ngrx-data usage_ pattern and get on with your life.

 You can see the _ngrx machinery_ at work with the _redux developer tools_.
-You can listen to the flow of events directly.
+You can listen to the flow of actions directly.
 You can intercept and override _anything_ ... but you only have to intervene where you need to custom logic.

 ### Show me